-The Acclima DataSnap is a simple-to-use data recorder.
-It provides the ability to read and log data from a variety of SDI-12 sensors using a USB port and the Acclima SnapView software.
-Each DataSnap supports up to ten SDI-12 sensors.
+The Acclima Solar DataSnap is a simple-to-use data recorder.
+It provides the ability to read and log data from a variety of SDI-12 sensors.
+Convenient, fast data collection is supported through a micro-USB thumb drive.
+Alternatively, the Solar DataSnap can be attached via USB directly to a Windows PC laptop to which the data can be downloaded and viewed from the SnapView software.
+Each Solar DataSnap supports up to 10 SDI-12 sensors.

-The DataSnap handles all timing requirements of the SDI-12 communications protocol, making it possible to take SDI-12 sensor readings using a simple terminal program such as HyperTerminal or PuTTy.
+The Solar DataSnap handles all timing requirements of the SDI-12 communications protocol, making it possible to take SDI-12 sensor readings using a simple terminal program such as HyperTerminal or PuTTy.

-DataSnap Hardware Features:
+Solar DataSnap Hardware Features

 - Data logging

 - USB to SDI-12 Bridge

-- Supports temporarily powering sensors from the USB bus (5V only) while attended

-- Supports an optional 12V power adapter
+- Supports charging of lithium-ion battery cell through solar or USB connection

 - Short circuit protection

 - Acclima SnapView software provided

 - Compatible with terminal software applications like HyperTerminal or PuTTy

-- Supports 3rd party software development

-- Supports simple configuration.
-The DataSnap collects up to five data points from the SDI-12 "M!" command from every sensor at every interval.
+- Simple configuration.
+The Solar DataSnap collects up to five data points from the SDI-12 "M!" command from every sensor every interval.

-SnapView Software Features:
+SnapView Software Features